For public safety, The Garfield Center has issued the following set of policies and protocols for patron attendance in 2022:

 - Hand sanitizer will be available in multiple locations, with an emphasis on the bathrooms, box office, concessions and on dedicated tables just inside the house area and in the balcony.

-- Patron social distancing will be emphasized in seating configurations, with the use of clustered seat sections, separated from one another, of various seat counts.
-Similar seating clusters will be created in the balcony by taping off sections of seats (signage will announce which seats are unavailable).
+- Patron social distancing may be emphasized in seating configurations, when necessary, with the use of clustered seat sections, separated from one another, of various seat counts.
+Should this policy be implemented, similar seating clusters will be created in the balcony by taping off sections of seats (signage will announce which seats are unavailable).
 Capacity limits, as determined by clustered seating, will be determined in advance of each season program.

 - Due to onstage proximity and activities, actors will be expected to be fully vaccinated prior to any involvement in a production.
 Controlled rehearsal rules for the cast and crew will emphasize performer safety, possibly including (but not limited to): participant temperature checks, adherence to cleanliness and sanitation guidelines, the controlled use of PPE (if necessary and for a particular reason), etc.